PavanRangani/docs/docs/prd/estate-plan/directives.md

 - Column for `Amendment` section : `Date` & `Notes`
   - Sorting order: Descending order of `Date`.
-- Sorting order of `Authorized Individuals` : Alphabetically Order.
+- Authorized individuals are sorted in Alphabetical order.

 ### UI Rule

 - When user select `None` value in dropdown, then show `-` in browse page.
-- Authorized individuals are sorted in Alphabetical order.
+- If records is not available then show `-`.